 And where the water had dripped from the tap, in a small clearness

 He sipped with his straight mouth…”

 The rhythm and length of the above lines, along with the use of “hissing” sounds, create a picture of a snake in the minds of the readers.

 Function of Onomatopoeia

 Generally, words are used to tell what is happening.
-Onomatopoeia, on the other hand, helps the readers to hear the sounds the words they reflect.
+Onomatopoeia, on the other hand, helps readers to hear the sounds of the words they reflect.
 Hence, the reader cannot help but enter the world created by the poet with the aid of these words.
-The beauty of onomatopoeic words lies in the fact that they are bound to have an effect on the readers’ senses whether they are understood or not.
+The beauty of onomatopoeic words lies in the fact that they are bound to have an effect on the readers’ senses, whether that effect is understood or not.
 Moreover, a simple plain expression does not have the same emphatic effect that conveys an idea powerfully to the readers.
 The use of onomatopoeic words helps create emphasis.